Housewives League of Detroit

 Helen Malloy

-In addition to their spending campaigns, the group sponsored organized consumer education programs in the city and formed youth groups to educate on history and to teach the importance of economic self-support.
+In addition to their spending campaigns, the group sponsored organized consumer education programs in the city and formed youth groups to educate on history and teach the importance of economic self-support.